JoaoLopesF/RemoteDebug/README.md

 If not using the library manager of Arduino IDE (see it in [Install](#install)), I suggest you use a Github Desktop New app to clone,it help to keep updated.

+## News

+- Version 2.1.1

+  - Now __RemoteDebug__ have a code converter, for help you to convert your codes: to do it access the [RemoteDebugConverter](https://github.com/JoaoLopesF/RemoteDebugConverter)

+- Version 2.0.0

+  - Now __RemoteDebug__ can have the same simple software debugger, that __SerialDebug__ library have.
+    This is done, installing another library, the __[RemoteDebugger](https://github.com/JoaoLopesF/RemoteDebugger)__ The __RemoteDebugger__ act as an add on to __RemoteDebug__.
+    To support this addon, the changes in __RemoteDebug__, is minimum, just a few callbacks It is done to no add extra overhead to projects that no need an debugger.
+    To more informations please access the __[RemoteDebugger](https://github.com/JoaoLopesF/RemoteDebugger)__ github repository.

+  - Now __RemoteDebug__ have a new color system, using more colors, as done in __SerialDebugApp__

+   Note: due the __RemoteDebug__ library, is migrate to Arduino 1.5 format, with folder "src",
+         please delete and reinstall the library to avoid duplication of RemoteDebug sources files.

+- Version 1.5.*

+    In 1.5.0 version, we have debug* and rdebug* macros (see below), that put automatically, the name of function that called, and core id (core id is only for ESP32)

 ## Benefits